-With the recent release of the Samsung Galaxy S10 (and the Stratus Duo obviously), it’s never been a better time to game on Android.
-Here are our top 5 favorite games for Android that are compatible with Bluetooth controllers
+With the recent release of the Samsung Galaxy S10 (and the Stratus Duo obviously), it’s never been a better time to game on an Android mobile phone.
+Here are our top 5 favorite smartphone games for Android that are compatible with Bluetooth controllers

 The Evoland games are a fun celebration of the evolution of RPGs.
 Your adventure starts in a 16-bit style and from there explores how RPGs have evolved.
 As you progress, the graphics and gameplay continually change into more modern styles.
 You can also pick up your progress on Android TV!

 Riptide GP: Renegade - the ultimate mobile racing game

 Riptide GP: Renegade is a fast-paced jet ski racing game reminiscent of games like Jet Moto or Wave Race 64.
 There’s an in-depth progression system, story mode and the computer players are actually really challenging.
 A must-have title if you’re into racing games.